zacharycohn/acqstack-journeymap/_pages/external-clients/co-team-assigned.md

 A few days, if NCR is not at their WIP limit of active projects.

 ### What happens in this stage?
-Once you have the required documents from the Drafting stage, alert the [TTS Acquisitions Deputy Director]({{ site.baseurl }}/shared-data/tts-acq-dep-director), who will set up a kickoff with the [NCR PM]({{ site.baseurl }}/shared-data/ncr-pm).
+Once you have the required documents from the Drafting stage, the PM should contact the [NCR PM]({{ site.baseurl }}/shared-data/ncr-pm) to set up a kickoff meeting.
 NCR will bring along a Contracting Officer and Contracting Specialist (CS).

 During this kickoff, you will walk through the [Executive Summary]({{ site.baseurl }}/shared-data/executive-summary), explain the buy to NCR, and establish a mutually agreed upon timeline of events.